IslandDAO/assurance-contract/readme.md

 > "Multiple SPDX license identifiers found in source file."

-Just remove globally that line
+Just remove globally that line from the concatenated file.

 Deploy to Ropsten while passing constructor parameters:
 - token